-If you’re moving, redecorating, or going through a minimalist phase and Marie Kondo-ing everything, you likely have perfectly good stuff that you need to get rid of, and don’t even want to receive money for—taking it away is payment enough.
-But the effort to keep things out of landfills and find them new home where they’ll be used and appreciated can be frustrating.
+If you’re moving, redecorating, or going through a decluttering phase, you likely have perfectly good stuff that you need to get rid of, and don’t even want money for it—taking it away is payment enough.
+But the effort to keep things out of the landfill and find them a new home where they’ll be used and appreciated can be frustrating.

 We scouted out the ways you can get rid of the things you no longer want or need, at close to very little cost.
-(Time is the thing that you’ll spend the most.)
-In our search, we focused mainly on large items like furniture, but many if not all of the methods and organizations highlighted here can be enlisted to pass on clothes, books, and housewares.
+In our search, we focused mainly on large items like furniture, but many if not all of the methods and organizations highlighted will take clothes, books, and housewares.

-In general, there are two routes to choose from: Connect with your fellow New Yorker directly through an online service or community, or donate your items to a local nonprofit for resale.
+In general, there are two routes to choose from: Connect with your fellow New Yorkers directly through an online service or community, or donate your items to a local nonprofit for resale.

 Person to person

-There are a variety of online communities and classifieds where you can post items free for the taking.
-And no matter where you post, use common sense when dealing with or setting up meetings with people.
-Consider keeping things local, targeting your neighborhood, as opposed to letting all of New York City know you have something to give away.
+There are a variety of online communities and classified sites where you can post items free for the taking.
+And no matter where you post, use common sense when dealing with or setting up meetings with strangers.
+Consider keeping things local, targeting your neighborhood, as opposed to letting all of NYC know you have something to give away.
 To be on the safe side, try to have someone else with you when your item is being picked up.

 You may be inundated with inquiries, and it’s tempting to respond to the very first person who says they’ll take an item off your hands, but don’t.
 A major issue with any “community”-based site is the flake factor: People just don’t show up.
 Do yourself a favor, save some time and irritation and vet your candidates: Who seems eager, who seems serious, who seems sane?

-Tapping into a smaller pool, perhaps containing people you even know, a neighborhood listserve also has the advantage of being geo-targeted., i.e., those people may not have to travel far to come pick up your item, which could increase the likelihood of them doing so.
+Tapping into a smaller pool, perhaps containing people you even know, a neighborhood listserv also has the advantage of being geo-targeted., i.e., those people may not have to travel far to come pick up your item, which could increase the likelihood of them doing so.
 Not sure of your local listserv?
-Google [your neighborhood] listserv] and dive in.
-(You may need to be approved by an administrator and set up an account to read and/or post.)
+Google [your neighborhood] listserv and dive in.
+You may need to be approved by an administrator and set up an account to read and/or post.